By Hayley Simpson | Published on September 29, 2025

 Ferris Wheel at Prater Entertainment Park in Austria.
 Europe

-Located in Vienna's popular Prater amusement park — the world's oldest amusement park — Wiener Riesenrad began with 30 gondolas.
+Located in Vienna's popular Prater amusement park — the world's oldest — Wiener Riesenrad began with 30 gondolas.
 However, after suffering significant damage during World War II, it was rebuilt with only 15.
 Today, the unique old-fashioned cabins complement the city's elegant flair.
-A Vienna trademark, enjoying a historic ride on the 212-foot Riesenrad is a must-do while in Austria's capital.
+As a Vienna trademark, enjoying a historic ride on the 212-foot Riesenrad is a must-do while in Austria's capital.

 Famous Wonder Wheel fairground at Coney Island.
 North America